|

 and become successful

 as an artist.
 While on board ship, PCS made several sketches of the tour menbers and herself.
 One of the more amusing sketches is shown on the right.
+With both her parents now dead

 and without any siblings, it appears that Terry and Irving began to assume a de